Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

 Apply the pricing tips you found here, and you will grow your revenue.

-If you enjoyed reading this article about salon pricing, you should also read these:
+If you enjoyed reading this article about salon pricing, you should check out this article with the best salon booking apps.

 Paul Rand once said: “Design is so simple.
 That’s why it is so complicated.”
 And he was right.
 That is exactly one needs a great UX designer portfolio.